JetBrains/teamcity-documentation/topics/pull-requests.md

    * Test the connection and, if successful, click __Save__.
 3. Add a [VCS trigger](configuring-vcs-triggers.md) to the build configuration.

-That's it!
-Now, whenever a member of your GitHub organization sends a pull request to the `master` branch, TeamCity acts as follows:
+With this integration in place, whenever a member of your GitHub organization sends a pull request to the `master` branch, TeamCity does the following:

 1. Detects the pull request sent to the `master` branch.
 2. Runs the `web-app` build configuration: collects sources, builds and tests the app according to your predefined build steps.
 3. Displays information about the processed pull request on the build configuration __Overview__ page.
 You can instantly see the pull request status (1) and refresh the information about its state (2).